nevinthang/dashboard_project/Sales Dashboard/README.md

 **INSIGHT** is a sales analytics dashboard designed for both business executives and sales teams to monitor performance, identify key trends, and make data-driven decisions.
 Sales data often lives across different platforms and formats—this dashboard consolidates it all into one dynamic and user-friendly interface.

-The project uses transactional data from various sources to deliver insights on sales revenue, customer behavior, and product performance.
+The project uses transactional data from sources to deliver insights on sales revenue, customer behavior, and product performance.

 ---